SuperJugger88/stonewall/README.md

 skaffold dev
 ```

-### Open a kube-proxy tunnel between your host and services of the cluster (caddy & cocroachdb)
+### Open a kube-proxy tunnel between your host and services of the cluster (nginx & cocroachdb)

 ```bash
 minikube tunnel --bind-address=127.0.0.1